firstpromoter/fpr-instructions/integrations/javascript.md

 ***NB: You need to have the Main tracking script from above available / accessible on this page as well.
 The below scripts should be placed or called underneath the main tracking script.***

-Depending on your setup you may need to have a way of getting the email and passing it to the script.
+Depending on your setup, you may need to have a way of getting the email and passing it to the script.

 ```html
 &lt;script&gt;